berkeodn/Blog-App-Node-Express-MongoDB/README.md

 - Homepage: View a list of blog posts in chronological order on the homepage.
 - Create and View Posts: Authenticated users can create new blog posts and view existing posts.
 - Clickable Hashtags: Posts can be tagged with hashtags, and users can click on a hashtag to see related posts.
-- Responsive Design: The application is designed to work well on both desktop and mobile devices.

 ## Tech Stack